 Billy (right) faces off against George (left) in the Senior Mixed Saber event held at the NIFC in February 2011.

-Melen, Cassie & Laura at Purdue University Spring Open
+Melen, Cassie & Laura at the 2009 Purdue University Spring Open

 Rich, Laura, Melen and Doug at Purdue's Spring Open

 Laura hits Linda Dunn on the wrist during a bout at Purdue